Ledger: Using Your Device with Polkadot Asset Hub Print

 You'll most likely want to use the same Ledger account on both Polkadot and Polkadot Asset Hub.
 In that case, if your Polkadot Ledger account was added directly on Polkadot-JS UI (it will show up under the "hardware" type), there's nothing more you need to do!
 You can already use the account on both chains.

-However, if your account is in the Polkadot extension (it shows up under the "injected" type), you'll need to remove it from the extension and re-add it directly on Polkadot-JS UI on the Polkadot chain.
+If your account is in the Polkadot extension (it shows up under the "injected" type), you'll need to remove it from the extension and re-add it directly on Polkadot-JS UI on the Polkadot chain.
 Follow these steps to do so:

 1. Open the extension.